dotnet/ai-samples/src/build-2024/docs/Exercise/03 Add Plugin (Function Call).md

     }
     ```

-1. Add the following next to kerenel intilization to import a plugin to the kernel from type `DemographicInfo`.
+1. Add the following next to kernel initialization to import a plugin to the kernel from type `DemographicInfo`.

     ```csharp
     // Import the DemographicInfo class to the kernel, so it can be used in the chat completion service.